If you need breastfeeding support you can find your local breastfeeding support group by using the interactive map at the bottom of this page.

 - Using a nipple shield

 - Top tips for feeding your baby out and about

 Your health visitor will talk to you about the importance of developing a close and loving relationship with your baby and what you can do to help 'build a happy baby'.
 Your baby will love to be close to you and that’s good for their brain development.

 You will receive information about:

 When your baby is around six months old, you can start to introduce family foods.
-Visit our Introducing Family Foods page for top tips.
+Visit our Introducing Family Foods page for advice.

-Talk to your health visitor or community nursery nurse about how to access Introducing Family Foods virtual workshops in your area.
+Talk to your health visitor or community nursery nurse to book an Introducing Family Foods face-to-face or virtual workshop in your area.